Events on This Day

 1941 - Fumimaro Konoye, prime minister of Japan, announced that he would like to enter into direct negotiations with U.S. President Franklin D. Roosevelt in order to prevent the Japanese conflict with China from expanding into world war.

-1945 - American troops began landing in Japan following the surrender of the Japanese government at the end of WW II.
+1945 - American Fleet began making its way toward Tokyo Harbor.
+This, following the surrender of the Japanese government to end WW II.

 1950 - All U.S. railroads were seized by the Army to avert a strike.
 It took until May 23, 1952, after the railroad owners signed a union contract, for control to be restored to the railroad owners.